freakout42/formax/docs/OperatorGuide.md

 If 3FA is required, a totp token must be generated and supplied with the `-t` switch.
-The qr code for the token can be used with any authenticator on the smart-phone of the user to supply the code to the runform program at startup.
+The qr code for the token can be used with any authenticator.
+The smart-phone of the user can supply the code to the runform program at startup.
+To login the ssh-key file, the passphrase and the smartphone forms an easy 3FA.